 - Contracts in construction - procurement methods, engineering and building contracts, tenders, claims, insurance, subcontracts; case law; public procurement; contracts for other professions

 - Risk and insurance; sureties; statutory duties; professional relationships, duties and liabilities

 Two three-hour examinations are held on two Saturdays in April/May.
 Each of these constitutes one third of the overall assessment.
 Coursework, which is done throughout the year, accounts for the remaining one third of the overall assessment.
 Students must pass each examination paper and each coursework assignment

 Extensive notes are provided by individual lecturers, who may also recommend texts.

-An honours degree in Engineering or related subject, or a suitable professional qualification (B.Sc.
+A Level 8 honours degree in Engineering or related subject, or a suitable professional qualification (B.Sc.
 Surveying will be considered if the candidate is working in an engineering environment).
-The number of places on this Diploma course is limited, and applications are assessed based on academic qualifications, together with the number of years of relevant experience.
-A candidate may be interviewed to establish his or her suitability for the course.

 To apply, click on the relevant Apply Link below